 Contributions payable to the Minister for payment into the Fund are made pursuant to Regulation 5.

-Contributions are recognised as revenue under AASB 1058 when the Fund obtains control of the contributions or obtains the right to receive the contributions (that is, when information becomes available to the Fund regarding contributions due for the prescribed period).
+Contributions are recognised as revenue when the Fund obtains control of the contributions or obtains the right to receive the contributions (that is, when information becomes available to the Fund regarding contributions due for the prescribed period).